- 10 min read

 But, no treatment is perfect currently.
 For that reason, the redness persists and people's quality life is inhibited by rosacea, simply because it's visually unappealing.
 Self esteem often takes a hit too and people with rosacea may be more prone to get depressed.

 Rosacea's issues aren't just visual though.
 You may get itching, or burning or stinging sensations.
-The cause of rosacea is currently unkown.
+The cause of rosacea is currently unknown.

 A recent review states that: